Leslie Hore-Belisha: Secretary of State for War, 1937–1940

 His success at the Ministry of Transport, in 1937, led to an appointment by Neville Chamberlain as Secretary of State for War replacing the popular Alfred Duff Cooper, who later resigned from the government over Chamberlain's policy of appeasement.
 There were voices within the Conservative majority that such a high-profile appointment should not have gone to a Liberal National, and Hore-Belisha's Conservative colleagues labelled him a warmonger.
-Many took to nicknaming him "Horeb-Elisha" or "Horeb" as an anti-semitic pun on his race.
+Many took to nicknaming him "Horeb-Elisha" or "Horeb" as an antisemitic pun on his race.
 (Horeb is mentioned in the Hebrew Bible as the place where the golden calf was made and to which Elijah fled.)

 Upon appointing Hore-Belisha as Secretary of State, Chamberlain advised him to read B. H. Liddell Hart's book Europe in Arms, which advocated that Britain should avoid becoming involved in a continental land war and rely on the Royal Air Force as its offensive arm.

 Impressed by the book's arguments and under Cabinet pressure to control expenditure, Hore-Belisha formed a close partnership with Liddell Hart and sought to refocus the British Army away from the aim of raising a second British Expeditionary Force to fight in France.

 Unhappy with the Army Council's opposition to his policies, Hore-Belisha sacked Field Marshal Cyril Deverell, the Chief of the Imperial General Staff, along with the Adjutant General and Master-General of the Ordnance in December 1937.
 Guided by Liddell Hart, he interviewed John Dill and Archibald Wavell before finally settling on Lord Gort, a relatively junior general, as Deverell's replacement.
 The new team at the head of the British Army was not a success.
 Gort was no more enthusiastic about Hore-Belisha's course of action than Deverell had been and objected to Liddell Hart's continued influence.
 For his part by March 1939, Hore-Belisha would declare that "Gort has no brain at all".